 Our research group is primarily interested in understanding the fundamental principles governing cellular protein homeostasis.
 The cellular environment must constantly adapt to changing conditions and one mechanistic strategy commonly employed is the targeted modification of proteins by ubiquitin which canonically leads to protein degradation by the proteasome.
 The ubiquitin proteasome system (UPS) serves as the cellular quality control system and it is tasked with the degradation of potentially toxic misfolded and misassembled proteins.
 The inability of the UPS to properly destroy these proteins has been linked to various human pathologies including amyotrophic lateral sclerosis (ALS, commonly referred to as Lou Gehrig’s disease), Parkinson’s disease, and many human cancers.
 The lab uses integrated molecular and systems-level approaches to understand ubiquitin-dependent regulatory mechanisms governing protein homeostasis.
-We are interested in how the UPS shapes the proteome in response to both chronic and transient stresses.
+We are interested in how the proteome is dynamically remodeled in response to both chronic and transient stresses.
 Further, we want to understand how UPS function is altered during the progression of various human aging-associated disorders include neurodegenerative disorders and cancer.

 As population longevity continues to increase, the incidence of aging-associated disorders such as cancer and neurodegenerative disease has also risen.
 Indeed the prevalence of neurological disorders has doubled in the past 20 years and continues to escalate such that it is estimated that over 100 million people worldwide will be diagnosed by 2050.
 Defects in the cellular pathways that limit the abundance or facilitate the removal of potentially toxic proteins have been linked to increased neurological dysfunction and decreased overall longevity in a variety of model organisms.
 Our goal is to develop new quantitative and global approaches to both monitor and manipulate protein homeostasis to alleviate aging-associated disorders.